lsst/dp1_lsst_io/docs/tutorials/portal/104/portal-104-1.rst

 There, go to the Portal's DP0.2 Catalogs tab, and switch to the ADQL interface.

 **2. Execute a query.**
+Enter the query below into the ADQL box, and press "Search".

 .. code-block:: SQL